 - There were a couple of times when Spider-man is climbing up walls, and running across rooftops where his movements are somewhat unnatural and it is clearly computer generated.
 But other times he looks great.
 It would have been better if they could have kept those effects more consistent.

 - Yeah we get it, Aunt May is hot.
 You don’t have to have 3 jokes back to back at the beginning about it.

 Awkward Walk-in Meter: 1/5

-Adam: This movie was a lot of fun and in my opinion the best Spider-man yet.
+This movie was a lot of fun and in my opinion the best Spider-man yet.
 The humor was there as you would expect from Spider-man but it wasn’t over done.
 I felt he was way more relatable, and acted closer to how a teenager in this situation would really act.
-I felt that there was a real good story and arc for our hero.
-I was surprised by one major twist that I did not see coming and am happy that this one genuinely surprised me.
+The story and arc for our hero is good.
+One major twist I did not see coming, and I’m happy that this one genuinely surprised me.
 Definitely go see this one and stay for the mid credit and post credit scenes.